Most interesting landmarks of Peru

 - Keshwa Chaca – Cusco.
 The last Inca rope bridge, crossing Apurimac River.
 This woven grass bridge should be changed every year.

-Described wonders of Peru
+Described landmarks of Peru

 Peru is one of the most interesting and diverse countries in the world.
 Many landmarks here are unique, without analogues in the world.